-e.
+c.
 Advisor Violations of University Policy

 All Advisors are subject to the same University policies and procedures, whether they are attorneys or not.
 Advisors are expected to advise their advisees without disrupting proceedings.
 Advisors should not address University officials in a meeting or interview unless invited to (e.g., asking procedural questions).
-The Advisor may not make a presentation or represent their advisee during any meeting or proceeding and may not speak on
+The Advisor may not make a presentation or represent their advisee during any meeting or proceeding and may not speak on behalf of the advisee to the Title IX Coordinator or Investigator(s).